MatteoCarlone/Assignment1-ExproLab/README.md

 The scenario involves a surveillance robot that moves in a 2D environment comprehensive of locations (simple rooms and corridors) connected trough doors.
 More in detail:
 - corridors are simply rooms with more than one door as access point.
 - if a room is not visited for a fixed amount of time will become urgent.

-The robot behave as follows:
+**The robot generally behave as follow:**

 - The robot start its motion in a Starting Location where a doc for its battery recharge is located.

-- The robot moves with the following surveillance policy:
+- The robot moves with the following ***surveillance policy***:

 	- it mainly prefer moving in corridors